awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/AuroraItemTracker/Readme.md

 ![AWS Tracker JSON response](images/aurora_item_tracker_response.png)

 #### Configure the application
-Before you run the .NET application, set the configuration values for your Aurora serverless database, and your verified email address in the `appsettings.json` file.
+Before you run the .NET application, set the configuration values for your Aurora Serverless database, and your verified sender email address in the `appsettings.json` file.
 Alternatively, add an `appsettings.development.json` file with your local settings.

 #### Run the application